Vitals Today

 Adverse reactions: what to watch out for

 Like all medications, Flumil can cause side effects.
 The most common are nausea, vomiting, hives, shortness of breath, and skin rashes.
+In some cases, severe anaphylactoid reactions have been reported, particularly with intravenous administration.

 Although very rare, serious skin reactions such as Stevens-Johnson syndrome can occur.
 If any skin changes occur, treatment should be discontinued immediately.